melanieplageman/format_x/doc/format_x.md

 Synopsis
 --------

 The function `format_x` produces output formatted according to a format string, in a style similar to the C function `sprintf`.
-It is an extension of the builtin function `format` as it allows the use of named lookups, e.g.:
+It is an extension of the builtin function `format` as it allows the use of lookups, e.g.:

 ```sql
 SELECT format_x('Hello %(location)s!', '{"location": "World"}'::JSONB);